ChristopherGLewis/ZertoModule/README.md

         + FullyQualifiedErrorId : Exception occured in API : Invalid session

 ## Supported Zerto Versions

 Currently this module support Zerto Virtual Replication 4.5 and 5.0

 ## Release Notes
+**0.9.1** - Updated help for 0.9.0, fixed TestNetworkID for Add-ZertoVPG

+**0.9.0** - Added ability to specify Failover/Test network ID to Add-ZertoVPG.
+Note that this updated the Failover IP class, so check your New-ZertoFailoverIPAddress calls

+**0.8.7** - Fixed some issues with Add-ZertoVRA

+**0.8.6** - Fixed some isssues with passing ZertoServer/Port/Token to sub-calls'

+**0.8.5** - Updated to remove some company information'

 **0.8.0** - Initital release to Powershell Gallery.
 Note that some functionality, specifically around editing VPG settings, has not been implemented.